-Ideally, you should send a thank you email within hours of an interview, or no later than the next day (use your common sense to choose the appropriate time, considering the time of day for the interview, the working hours of the hiring manager etc.).
+Ideally, you should send a thank you email within hours of an interview, or no later than the next day.
+Use your common sense to choose the appropriate time, considering the time of day when the interview took place or the hiring manager's working hours.

 Can I send a thank you email after an interview a week later?

-Most recruiters would probably think it odd if you waited a week to send a thank you note.
+Most recruiters would not be impressed if you waited a week to send a thank you note.

 In fact, they might suspect that your tardy thank you is a sly way of nudging them to get back to you with an answer.
 You don’t want to run the risk of making it look like your thank you email is a stealthy attempt to get them to make a decision.